donjanell/path-to-engineering/README.md

 > This guide is for anyone who desires to start a career in engineering; especially those with limited education and no prior experience.

 ### Stage 0
-> No HS diploma or haven't been in school for a long time
+> No HS diploma or haven't been in school for a **long** time
 - Get in the habit of reading regularly - ~~most~~ engineers read a lot
-  - Topics are unimportant at this stage, but I always recommend self-help and motivational books.
+  - Topics are unimportant at this stage, but I recommend self-improvement and motivational books.
 Here is a list of my suggestions
   - Reading books on tech at this stage may seem a bit archaic, but if you can comprehend them, read them!
+- You either need to prepare for the GED, or refresh your HS education so start to work on your skills in grammar and writing
+  - Consider learning MLA format for essays or something similar
-- You either need to prepare for the GED, or refresh you education so start to work on your skills in grammar and writing.
-Here are some suggestions: [How to win friends...](https://amzn.to/3OYEEjQ), [Atomic Habits](https://amzn.to/3c98RhH), [7 Habits...](https://amzn.to/3atBNk9), [The 48 Laws...](https://amzn.to/3O2i3S4), [Autobio of Malcolm X...](https://amzn.to/3c99fNb) and [The Subtle Art...](https://amzn.to/3IBKmpp)
+- Here are some suggestions: [How to win friends...](https://amzn.to/3OYEEjQ), [Atomic Habits](https://amzn.to/3c98RhH), [7 Habits...](https://amzn.to/3atBNk9), [The 48 Laws...](https://amzn.to/3O2i3S4), [Autobio of Malcolm X...](https://amzn.to/3c99fNb) and [The Subtle Art...](https://amzn.to/3IBKmpp)
 - Start to build up your math skills.
-  - Consider learning MLA format for essays prior to school
-  - Start at the level you feel comfortable with, don't feel compelled to jump ahead because you are older or want to cut corners.
-Math is built on the foundation of simplier math.
-Don't jump to algebra, until you have arithetic down.
+  - **Start at the level you feel comfortable with**, don't feel compelled to jump ahead because you are older or want to cut corners.
+Math is built on the foundation of simpler math.
+Don't jump to algebra, until you have arithmetic down.
   - Community College is a great place to start, so I recommend preparing for the [Accuplacer](https://amzn.to/3NSMASo), COMPASS or similar college prep exam
   - I recommend studying independently until you get at least to college level algebra.
-If you have taking your time to build up to the college algebra level, your confidence in your ability to become an engineer will rise.
+If you have taken your time to build up to the college algebra level, your confidence and probability to become an engineer will increase.
-- Take the accuplacer (or similar) exam
+- Take the Accuplacer (or similar) exam
   - The goal here should be to get placed into transferable courses and avoid developmental courses

 ### Stage 1
 > Enroll in community college and start to look for the target university you plan to transfer to.
-- In your first year at community college (two semesters, three including summer) take courses in math, science, intro to computer science and engish (engineers need to communicate very well)
+- In your first year at community college (two semesters, three including summer) take courses in math, science, intro to computer science and English (engineers need to communicate very well)
   - If you have the space to do so, take an intro to engineering course as well.
 - Obviously this can be more difficult if you have a job, children or other time contraints so it is important to began disciplined time management skills.
   - Audit where your time goes